-Design and location of the electrical-control panels varied widely; in general those with electrically-operated pulleys had a pendant unit fitted above the headstock combined with stand-mounted controls (either in the centre or below the screwcutting gearbox) and generally on etched aluminum panels; others had controls confined just to the stand Many lathes, especially those purchased for training workshops, were fitted with an unreliable full-length pneumatically-operated foot switch fitted to the front of the stand at floor level.
+Design and location of the electrical-control panels varied widely; in general those with electrically-operated pulleys had a pendant unit fitted above the headstock combined with stand-mounted controls (either in the centre or below the screwcutting gearbox) and usually shown on etched aluminum panels; others had controls confined to the stand.
+Many lathes, especially those purchased for training workshops, were fitted with an unreliable, full-length pneumatically-operated foot switch fitted to the front of the stand at floor level.

-The screwcutting gearbox drove a 3 mm or 8 t.p.i. leadscrew (with needle-roller thrust bearings) and a separate power shaft, the latter usually (but by no means always) fitted with a most useful automatic disengage to the saddle drive.
-The gearbox was a comprehensive affair with multi-lever operation, some of which had to be moved with the lathe stationary and other when it was working, allowing an instant change of sliding or surfacing speed.
-However, before operating the gearbox in this way a careful reading of the maker's operating instructions is essential: it is not safe just to play with the levers and "see what happens".
+The screwcutting gearbox drove either a 3 mm or 8 t.p.i. leadscrew (with needle-roller thrust bearings) and a separate power shaft, the latter usually (but by no means always) fitted with a most useful automatic disengage to the saddle drive.
+The gearbox was a comprehensive affair with multi-lever operation, some of which had to be moved with the spindle stationary and others when it was turning and the changewheels in mesh - the arrangement allowing an instant change of sliding or surfacing speed.
+However, before operating the gearbox in this way a careful reading of the maker's operating instructions is essential: it is not safe just to play with the levers with the lathe running and "see what happens" - what "happens" may shatter the gearbox.
 On the metric box 72 pitches were available from 0.2 to 7.0 mm and on the English box 48 from 4 to 224 t.p.i.
 Feeds along the bed ranged from 0.03 mm to 2.14 mm or 0.0014" to 0.030" per revolution of the spindle.

-While most 280 lathes had metric cross and top-slide feed screws a few were produced to inch specification and some carried dual dials, with metric on the inner ring and inch on the outer.
+While most 280 lathes had metric cross and top-slide feed screws, a few were produced to inch specification and some carried dual dials, with metric on the inner ring and inch on the outer.
 The tailstock was particularly strong and, because it carried a No. 3 Morse taper, drill shanks were far less likely to slip and ruin the spindle.
-Whilst all the handwheels - carriage, compound slide rest and tailstock - were in metal with a durable plastic coating, they tended (unfortunately) to be retained by cheap and nasty spring-dowel pins.
+All the handwheels - carriage, compound slide rest and tailstock - were in metal with a durable plastic coating, but retained by cheap and nasty spring-dowel pins.

-Late-model Viceroy lathes offered a good quality of construction and general specification that, whilst not up to the standard of a Colchester Chipmaster, was available at a considerably lower price and represented excellent value for money.
-Little-known and underrated they offer terrific value second-hand.
+Late-model Viceroy lathes offered a generally good quality of construction and a very decent specification that - while not up to the standard of a Colchester Chipmaster - was available at a considerably lower price and represented excellent value for money.
+Little-known and underrated, they offer terrific value second-hand.

 If you have one of these lathes and its specifications differs from those described, the writer would be interested to hear from you..